Please use a recent version of Google Chrome, Mozilla Firefox, Safari or Microsoft Edge to get the most out of the experience.

 The GBAC STAR programme provides an online fundamental course for key employees, as well as guidance documents for outbreak risk assessments, cleaning and disinfecting techniques and more.
 Globally recognised biorisk management experts then review applicants’ protocols against international standards to ensure that they cover all the necessary elements to protect passengers and employees.

 UITP members benefit from a discounted rate to take the GBAC Fundamentals Trained Technician online course, which provides a 2.5 hour overview from infectious disease mitigation experts.
-The programme will review protocols for fleets, stations, depots, shelters and corporate facilities.
+The programme will review protocols for fleets, stations, depots, shelters, and corporate facilities.

 Translink, the public transport network of Vancouver, Canada piloted the use of copper as a solution against COVID-19.
 Because of its antiviral properties, the material proved to effectively kill bacteria.
 Working towards a follow up trial on a larger scale, Translink shared the results in a webinar.

-Even though scientific evidence so far seems to indicate that there have been very few contagions on public transport systems, it is important that our sector continues its efforts to provide the safest possible environment for travelers.
+Even though scientific evidence so far seems to indicate that there have been very few contagions on public transport systems, it is important that our sector continues its efforts to provide the safest possible environment for travellers.

-The Co-Aps platform implements mobile technology to gather anonymous user data, open data from cities and data from third party services to provide relevant information about crowds and density to public transport operators and city authorities.
+The Co-Aps platform implements mobile technology to gather anonymous user data, open data from cities, and data from third party services to provide relevant information about crowds and density to public transport operators and city authorities.

 There are many “unsung heroes” in times like these, and we recognise that our public transport professionals are some of them.